MaciejGas/example-repo/README.md

 The project includes functionalities such as PDF generator, middleware, seeders/factory, full-calendar, flash messages, repository pattern, cruds for all Models.
 The client can make reservations and send messages to the studio.
-The administrator has the ability to manage clients, reservations, dates of meetings, the number of accessories, generate reports from a given period.
+The administrator has the ability to manage clients, reservations, dates of meetings, the number of accessories, generate reports from a given period, create and update the content.